-A current $T$ is called \emph{locally normal} if $T$ is representable by a Radon measure and either $\partial T$ is representable by a Radon measure or $m = 0$.
-The space of locally normal $m$-dimensional currents on $\Omega$ is denoted by $\Nbf_m^\loc(\Omega)$.
+A current $T$ is called \emph{normal} if $T$ is representable by a finite Radon measure and either $\partial T$ is representable by a finite Radon measure or $m = 0$.
+In particular, every normal $k$-current is a distribution represented by a measure taking values on the space $\wedge_m \R^N = (\wedge^m \R^N)^*$ of $m$-vectors.
+The space of normal $m$-dimensional currents on $\Omega$ is denoted by $\Nbf_m(\Omega)$.